 When was the last time this happened to you?

 You’re in the car with your family, late in the day.
 The mood is tense, someone is “hangry,” and you're too tired to go home and cook.
-You want to find somewhere to eat and regenerate before your head explodes.
+You want to find a restaurant with available seating to eat and regenerate before your head explodes.

-You dial up a nearby restaurant and request to be added to the waitlist for seating asap.
+You call a nearby restaurant and request to be added to the waitlist for seating asap.
 And that’s when the world’s cruelty becomes almost too fiendish to bear.

 “I’m sorry, we don’t add people to the waitlist over the phone.
 You can add your name at the hostess stand once you arrive here.”

 It’s “policy” and there are no exceptions.
 Yet if you play their way, you’ll not only still be using every shred of wit and energy to calm your kids, you’ll be doing it in public -- for who knows how long -- while you wait at the entrance.

 This story deserves a happy ending.
 There’s no reason, with today’s technologies, that the process of reserving a table can't be made significantly smoother.

 What if, as the harried parent described here, you had a phone app that showed you restaurants close by that offer No Wait Service?
 What if your real question is, "where can I get a table really soon?" or, "what tables are available right now in this area?"
 What if you are relatively flexible about which restaurant you choose and more adamant right now about speedy seating?

 The answer seems simple: marry advanced reservations with the current waitlist, and merge that data using predictive flow calculations.